WordPress/openverse/documentation/projects/proposals/infrastructure_improvements/20240105_implementation_plan_move_remaining_services_to_openverse_org.md

    the basis with Ansible used to configure the service (compose file, settings, and cron job), to start the service, and to register it with the target group.
+1. Spin down the existing Airflow EC2 service to prevent any potential issues with multiple running instances.
 1. Deploy the `next` Airflow module and use the new `service-domain` to point `airflow.openverse.org` to the new service.
 1. Port all Airflow Cloudflare rules from `openverse.engineering` to